pmahnke/mahnke-cocktails/recipe/jungle_bird.md

 - Glassware:
   - High Ball
   - On the rocks
-- Garnish: Pineapple wedges and fronds
+- Garnish: Pineapple wedges, pineapple fronds, and a straw
 - Special Prep: None